 ||Background check and drug screening required by clinical facilities

-Official transcripts of courses from other colleges must be mailed directly to the Nursing Department.
+Official transcripts of courses from other colleges must be mailed directly to the SWC Admissions Department.
 Transfer credit shall be given for related previous education completed within the last five years, and will be considered on a case by case basis (Vocational Nursing Practice Act, Article 5, Section 2535).

 Students who have limited English speaking ability may find course work too difficult since there are objectives related to communication.
 Students who believe this may cause a problem for them should request a counselor or a nursing faculty member to evaluate their ability to speak, read and comprehend spoken English prior to beginning the program.

 A student may be ineligible for entry into the program due to:

 - Academic probation.
 (See current College catalog for criteria for academic probation).